xHarbourCom/vxh/class_ref.md

 ## Application
 The Application class is an abstraction of a VXH software module as a collection of Form.
 In the VXH IDE in the Object Manager's "Object View" tab the Application node is listed as the root of the Form objects.

+### Properties
+* IniFile
+* Instance
+* MainForm
+* Name
+* OsVersion
+* Params
+* Path
+* Resources
+* Running
+* Version

+### Methods
+* DoEvents()
+* Exit()
+* RestorePrevInstance()
+* SaveResource()
+* Yield()

+### Description
+See also Project, IniFile and Form.
+The first form in the Object View is always the Main Form - which is acting at run-time as a gateway between the local OS and our software.
+The Application's Company, CopyRight, Description and Version properties are holding strings, which are build in the output file, and can be consulted by right-clicking the file and then choosing "Properties".
+The Application's "Set" property group offers the possibility of configurating interactively most properties, which are set via the "SET ..." commands, or the Set\(...\) function, when developing procedural \[x\]Harbour code build with xBuilder.
+The Application's object reference is available from inside all Form objects \- as the value of the Application property of the current Form object.

+###Info
+* **Category**: VXH Class
+* **LIB**: vxh.lib

 <SECTION ID="backgroundimage">
 </SECTION>
 ## BackgroundImage